elwellb/mgdl/README.md

 I hope you enjoy!
 See how long you can last.

-(Please zoom out to 67% for the most "enjoyable" experience)
+(Please readjust your browser zoom to make the experience fullscreen)